 There are many kinds of scaffolds, including wood pole scaffolds, tube and coupler scaffolds, fabricated frame scaffolds, mobile scaffolds, outrigger scaffolds, suspension scaffolds, swinging scaffolds, brick lawyer’s square scaffolds, horse scaffolds, and needle beam scaffolds, but they all have a few important things in common: They should all be properly erected, constructed, and maintained, and should be kept free of trash, tools, debris, slippery substances and ice.
 Scaffolding accidents happen when the scaffolding is not properly assembled; the scaffolding is not properly maintained or supported, the scaffolding is not tested, the workers who assemble the scaffolding are not properly trained or supervised, the scaffolding is not secured or stabilized properly, the scaffolding lacks proper cross-bars, handrails or guards, or when other errors occur.
 There is no margin for error from way up there!

 New York and federal rules highly regulate the use of scaffolds.
+Our scaffold injury attorneys serving the Syracuse community are familiar with all of them.
 For example, scaffolds and their components must not be loaded beyond their rated maximum capacities.
 Movable scaffolds should never be moved when employees are on them.
 Scaffolds should be erected a safe distance from energized power lines.
 Work should be prohibited on scaffolds until snow, ice and other materials that could cause slipping and falls are removed.
 Suspension ropes must be protected from contact with sources of heat (welding, cutting, etc.), from acids and from other corrosive substances.
 Scaffold should never be used during storms and high winds.